LBHackney-IT/developer-hub-api/README.md

 **Note**
 When running locally the appropriate database conneciton details are still needed.
-##### Postgres
-For Postgres an approprate `CONNECTION_STRING` environment variable is needed, and if you want to use a local Postgres instance then that will of course need to be installed and running.
 ##### DynamoDb
 To use a local instance of DynamoDb, this will need to be installed.
 This is most easily done using [Docker](https://www.docker.com/products/docker-desktop).
 Run the following command, specifying the local path where you want the container's shared volume to be stored.